-In additon, a number of themes, called "Complementary perspectives for I-students", are scheduled within the course.
-These give the opportunity to reflect on and practice various student and engineering skills that will be useful in future studies as well as in future projects and in professional practice.
+The course also provides the opportunity to reflect on and practice various engineering skills that will be useful in future studies as well as in future projects and professional practice.

 On completion of the course, the student will be able to: